dipcore/mstar-bin-tool/README.md

 ## Encrypt partition and generate signature
 All new MStar builds have SECURE_BOOT option enabled.
-In that case boot.img and recovery.img is encripted (AES) and signed with RSA priv keys.
+In that case boot.img and recovery.img is encrypted (AES) and signed with RSA priv keys.
-That script is used to encript image and generate sign file.
+That script is used to encrypt image and generate sign file.

 To manually encrypt|decrypt image use aescrypt tool from bin folder.
 AES key can be extracted from MBOOT with extract_keys.py script.